grinchios/college_project-commented/README.md

 don't exist they just load the main menu directly for ease

 ## Requirements
+First create a virtual environment unless you have admin permission and rights to install new software

+To create a virtual environment use

+virtualenv -p python3 [DEST]

+then go to DEST and use the below command

+source bin/activate

+then install the requirements

 Requirements are listed in req.txt, they must be installed with pip3,